High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

+From a practical point of view, if an existing code uses an implicit Euler or Crank-Nicolson scheme, as is often the case in the literature, the implementation of ESDIRK methods is straightforward, as it only requires solving more stages.
+This is also the case if the original code uses a multistep BDF method.
+Once the ESDIRK schemes are properly implemented, adding time adaptation is also straightforward.

-Other methods may be applicable.
-Rosenbrock and multistep methods can be applied directly to the semi-explicit form of the system.
-In particular the DASSL algorithm \cite{Petzold_DAE} has been extensively applied to DAE systems of index 1 with great success and may be an interesting alternative to our approach.
+Other methods may however be of interest.
+Multistep methods can be applied directly to the semi-explicit form of the system.
+In particular the DASSL algorithm \cite{Petzold_DAE} has been extensively applied to index-1 DAEs.
+However, it is well known that their stability properties degrade for orders higher than 2.
+Rosenbrock methods \cite{hairer_book2} are similar to SDIRK methods, but are formulated such that only linear systems need to be solved at each stage.
+It is however possible that strong system nonlinearities cause severe time step restrictions \cite{ostermann_1986}, and these methods may also be less precise with regards to the satisfaction of the algebraic constraints \cite{hairer_book2}.

 Another possibility is to take advantage of the fact that the DAE system is of index 1, thus the algebraic variables can be uniquely determined from the differential variables, i.e. we can consider that there exists a function $p$ such that $\Xdae=p(\Xdiff)$ satisfies $g(\Xdiff,\Xdae)=0$.
-Usually this relation is not explicitly known, therefore $\Xdae$ is determined iteratively via a Newton method.
-The differential variables $\Xdiff$ are then governed by the differential equation $\derivshort{\Xdiff}{t}=f(\Xdiff,p(\Xdiff))$, which can be integrated with any ODE solver, in particular explicit ones.
-However we have found that our fully implicit approach is able to produce accurate results while having CFL numbers much higher than 1, therefore explicit integration algorithms would be relatively inefficient due to stability requirements.
-A partially implicit algorithm, e.g. IMEX methods \cite{IMEX_ascher}, could be used to remove such numerical instabilities induced by the convection operator, however diffusion and reaction operators would also cause stability issues if treated explicitly, thus defeating the purpose of IMEX methods.
-Splitting methods could be used so that each phenomena (diffusion, convection, reaction) is integrated with an adequate efficient method, however the order of accuracy in time would generally not exceed 2, and additional difficulties may appear when handling the interface conditions.
+Usually this relation is not explicitly known and $\Xdae$ may instead be iteratively determined via a Newton method.
+The differential variables $\Xdiff$ are then governed by the ODE $\derivshort{\Xdiff}{t}=f(\Xdiff,p(\Xdiff))$, which can be integrated with any ODE solver, in particular explicit ones.
+This approach is also referred to as \textit{state-space form} \cite{hairer_book2}.
+In practice, we have observed that our fully implicit approach is able to produce accurate results while having CFL numbers much higher than 1, therefore explicit integration algorithms would be relatively inefficient due to their stability limitations.
+This can be overcome by using an implicit algorithm to integrate $f$, however the cost of solving for the algebraic variables at each evaluation of $f$ may become prohibitive.
+All operators (convection, diffusion, reaction) are stiff, thus partially implicit algorithms, e.g. IMEX methods \cite{IMEX_ascher}, are not suited.